0-1-0/authorship/README.md

 1. Install pyhon 2.7
 2. Install python setup utils / easy_install (instructions: https://pypi.python.org/pypi/setuptools)
 3. Install pip ('sudo easy_install pip')
-4. Install scikit_learn, scipy, numpy, nltk ('pip install -U numpy scipy scikit-learn nltk')
+4. Install scikit_learn, scipy, numpy, nltk, spacy ('pip install -U numpy scipy scikit-learn nltk spacy &&  python -m spacy.en.download all')
 5. Train model with 'python train.py', command options are '-i' : input file with train data, '-o': output file for model.
 If no options provided, example_train.txt will be used by defauld, and model will be saved as cls.pkl
 6. Predict probabilities of test data with 'python predict.py', command options: '-i': input test file, '-o': output file with results, '-m': path to model file.
 If no options probided, cls.pkl will be used as model, example_test.txt as a test data, and results will be shown to console.
 7. Train and test data have to be in the same format, as example_train.txt and example_test.txt.